tytydraco/yessleep/out/Im_the_last_living_person_that_survived_the_fulcrum_shift_of_1975_and_Im_detailing_those_events_here_before_I_pass_In_short_fear_the_ACTS176_protocol_Part_3.md

 *“A-C-T-S-1-7-6 protocol, fulcrum imminent, 0:01”*

 Truthfully, I don’t think Barret had any awareness of the directives that motorized the shift.
 I think he believed whole-heartedly in every fatalistic word that dribbled from his lips.
-If he was working under Ulysses, though, he would have been trying to convince people *against* jumping.
+If he was working under Ulysses, he would have been trying to convince people *against* jumping, not encouraging it.

 That’ll make more sense in a bit.